 Three times a year, the Ausherman Family Foundation hosts a breakfast for the paid leaders / executives of local nonprofits.
 Executives choose topics for discussion related to leading a nonprofit organization.
 After the hour-long dialogue, notes are compiled and shared when appropriate.

 The Ausherman Family Foundation in partnership with The Community Foundation of Frederick County, the United Way of Frederick County, PNC Foundation, and Maryland Association of Nonprofits plans and implements an annual Nonprofit Summit with the intent of providing quality, affordable educational programs for nonprofit board members, staff members, and volunteers.
 The sessions focus on diverse topics pertinent to organizational capacity building and address issues identified by leaders in Frederick’s Nonprofit Sector.
-Approaching its sixth year of existence, the event is well received by the nonprofit community.
+The event is well received by the nonprofit community.
 The partnership approach enables the committee to tap into the knowledge base and resources of local funding organizations as well as draw on their support to help find and obtain quality presenters at affordable costs.